 The scapula is one of the least congruent joints in the body.
 There is no bony articulation between the scapula and the thorax.
-This is why the scapula can move so easily, essentially it is a free floating bone that can move into protraction/retraction, elevation/depression, anterior tilt/posterior tilt, internal/external rotation and upward/downward rotation.
-This video will help you visualize scapula movements.
-We can not change the structure of this scapulothoracic joint, however we can improve scapular control!
-Scapula position is almost fully determined by the pulling of muscle groups that attach onto the scapula.
-The scapula is the core of the upper body, this is where force comes in through and gets distributed out of.
+This is why the scapula can move so easily, essentially it is a free-floating bone that can move into protraction/retraction, elevation/depression, anterior tilt/posterior tilt, internal/external rotation, and upward/downward rotation.
+We can not change the structure of this scapulothoracic joint, however, we can improve scapular control!
+Scapula position is almost fully determined by the pulling of muscle groups that attach to the scapula.
+The scapula is the core of the upper body, this is where the force comes in through and gets distributed out of.
 This article will demonstrate exercises that you can do on your own to improve your scapula control.

-The goal of this article is not to improve scapula mechanics.
 The goal of this article is not to give you exercises that are designed to be the meat of your workout.
-This article will demonstrate exercises that you can use on a daily basis to activate the intended muscles.
-The following exercises can be used as a warmup prior to your lifting session.
-These exercises will show you how to engage your scapula retractors prior to rowing or activating your Serratus Anterior and rotator cuff muscles prior to bench pressing.
+This article will demonstrate exercises that you can use on a daily basis to activate the intended muscles you are targeting to improve scapular control.
+The following exercises can be used as a warmup prior to your lifting session or as shoulder training support.

 Your scapula aka your shoulder blade is often very difficult for people to find.
 If you don’t initiate movements like rows or pull-ups from the scapula = you will “arm” the movement.
 Meaning you will rely heavily on shoulder and arm muscles.
 Your scapula is able to handle more load than your arm muscles.
 With any movement you want to move proximally to distally, the scapula should initiate the motion when performing a movement like the Row, Lat Pull-Down, or when performing pull-ups.
 Shown here are a couple movements that will help improve scapula control.
 Realize that at First implementing this strategy may decrease your performance, however the potential to improve your performance increases. .